Whatever vehicle you're looking for, chances are you'll find it here at Manheim

 Fleet auctionsFleet vehicles are sent direct to our auctions from major leasing and finance companies.

-These auctions are attended by a mixture of trade buyers and the general public, and are referred to as open auctions.
+These auctions are attended by a mixture of trade buyers and are referred to as open auctions.
 All Manheim fleet auctions are listed on our centre pages and within our catalogues & events, showing the date, time and seller.

 Users of Simulcast can even watch several auctions at once and communicate with the auctioneer in real-time using instant messaging.
 They can also make bids online with a single click or screen stroke, and compete for stock with buyers who are physically present at the auction.